 Graduate Instructors (typically for post-MA students) – involves full responsibility for teaching one’s own undergraduate class.

 Research Assistant – involves assisting faculty with their research projects that are funded by internal or external grants.

 All financial awards are the same, regardless of whether the student is an in-state or out-of-state resident or an international student.
 For more information about stipends, see the Payroll Department Website.

-In addition, some students may qualify for Outstanding Scholars Program Fellowships and/or Multicultural Scholars Program Fellowships which provide full (20-hour) or partial (10-hour) stipends with no service obligations.
+In addition, some students may qualify for the Jorgensen Fellowship (JF) or the Harriott Fellowship (HF) which provide a service-free fellowship of $20,000 annually (paid monthly) for up to five years.
 These fellowships are awarded on a competitive basis university-wide by the Graduate School based on nominations by the Sociology Department.